HetorusNL/aoc-leaderboard/README.md

 # if any of the below commands fail on permission errors, prefix them with sudo

-# remove yarn is previously present on the system
+# remove yarn if present on the system
 sudo apt remove yarn

 # make sure that node.js >= 16.10 is installed

 # enable corepack
 corepack enable

-# init a new project
-yarn init -2

 # update to the latest version
 yarn set version stable